-- Time-based billing or flat rate select the accounting model used by your Internet provider. - When using time-based billing, you can set the LANCOM Router to automatically close existing connections if no data has been transferred within a specified time (the so-called idle time).
+Time-based billing or flat rate - select the accounting model used by your Internet provider.
+Chapter 4: Setting up Internet access

+When using time-based billing, you can set the LANCOM Router to automatically close existing connections if no data has been transferred within a specified time (the so-called idle time).